nashby/cityhash/README.md

 ### Important note

 CityHash do not maintain backward compatibility with previous versions.
-You should use CityHash for persitent storage, or else never upgrade it.
+You should not use CityHash for persitent storage, or else never upgrade it.

 If you need backward compatibility please consider other hash functions like [xxHash](https://github.com/nashby/xxhash) or [MurmurHash](https://github.com/ksss/digest-murmurhash)